xlladdins/xll/docs/Excel4MacrosT-Z.md

     > scroll box, omitting any intermediate steps.
 Remember that
     > scrolling does not change the active cell or the selection.

->
+> &nbsp;

 **Related Functions**

-FORMULA.GOTO   Selects a named area or reference on any open workbook
+FORMULA.GOTO&nbsp;&nbsp;&nbsp;Selects a named area or reference on any open workbook

-HLINE   Horizontally scrolls through the active window by columns
+HLINE&nbsp;&nbsp;&nbsp;Horizontally scrolls through the active window by columns

-HPAGE   Horizontally scrolls through the active window one window at a time
+HPAGE&nbsp;&nbsp;&nbsp;Horizontally scrolls through the active window one window at a time

-HSCROLL   Horizontally scrolls through a sheet by percentage or by column number
+HSCROLL&nbsp;&nbsp;&nbsp;Horizontally scrolls through a sheet by percentage or by column number

-SELECT   Selects a cell, object, or chart item
+SELECT&nbsp;&nbsp;&nbsp;Selects a cell, object, or chart item

-VLINE   Vertically scrolls through the active window by rows
+VLINE&nbsp;&nbsp;&nbsp;Vertically scrolls through the active window by rows

-VPAGE   Vertically scrolls through the active window one window at a time
+VPAGE&nbsp;&nbsp;&nbsp;Vertically scrolls through the active window one window at a time

 Return to [top](#T)